elenatalanova/programming-language-suggester/README.md

 ## Description

 This is supposed to be a project where I demonstrate my JavaScript knowlege and basically it is the one.
-Because the abcence of knowledge is also an indicator that can be easily grade.
-Way too easily i would say:)
-But if to be serious, my JavaScript code does not work and I have no idea why!
-I've spent two day rereading the school material and googling, but no results to fix it.
+Because the absence of knowledge is also an indicator that can be easily graded.
+Way too easily I would say:) But if to be serious, my JavaScript code isn't working and I have no idea why!
+I've spent entire two days rereading the school material and googling, but couldn't figure it out anyway.
 So frustrating.
 I need your help!

 ### Contact information